Shubhoom123/Shubhoom123/README.md

 ## 🎓 About Me

-I'm a **Computer Science sophomore** at **Arizona State University** who's enchanted by the endless potential of technology.
+I'm a **Computer Science senior** at **Arizona State University** who's enchanted by the endless potential of technology.
 Currently on a journey to become a **full-stack developer** by the end of 2024, while exploring everything from algorithms to web development!

 - 🔭 **Currently working on:** Building full-stack projects and exploring data structures
 - 🌱 **Learning:** Advanced React, Node.js, and system design patterns